JeremyLikness/ng2ts-workshop/README.md

 *Optional* Container Platform: Docker [Install from this Link](https://docs.docker.com/engine/installation/)

 You may want to look ahead and complete the initial set up and `npm install` steps for various modules to pre-load the dependent packages and save development time during the workshop.
+For the advanced lab that uses .NET Core, you will also need to run `dotnet restore` in the project root.

 Make a few starter projects like this:

 `ng new connect-ts-ng2`